* Contributions to the social security system

 The chemicals and life sciences sector makes a significant contribution to the federal, regional and local public finances through the taxes it pays.
 To give a balanced picture of the sector’s contribution, benefits from subsidies and tax incentives are also taken into account.

-In 2017, companies and employees in the chemicals, plastics and life sciences industry contributed more than €5 billion to the state budget net of subsidies and tax incentives, equivalent to 27% of the sector’s value added in 2017.
+In 2019, companies and employees in the chemicals and life sciences industry contributed more than €5 billion to the state budget , equivalent to 25% of the sector’s value added in 2019.

 In addition, the sector contributes indirectly to the state budget through the indirect taxes and additional levies it pays.
-For example, as an intensive energy consumer, the industry pays significant taxes on energy through its electricity bill, such as the federal levies on electricity and gas, and increasing additional levies linked to renewable energy.
+For example, as an intensive energy consumer, the industry pays taxes on energy through its energybill, such as the federal levies on electricity and gas, and levies linked to renewable energy, energy efficiency and CHP.
 In the absence of consolidated official public data, these sums have not been taken into account.

 On the other hand, the sector received tax incentives on wages and subsidies, particularly related to R&D and shift work, worth an estimated €509 million in 2019.
 These incentives are crucial to maintain and enhance the competitiveness of the chemicals and life sciences industry in Belgium.